BarsantiNicola/DockerHealthMonitoring/README.txt

 we have a first big container capable of generating new containers and directly allocate them inside the Docker hosts

-More information [WILL BE] available on the documentation
+More information are available on the documentation